navoditas/navoditas.github.io/index.md

 </div>

 I graduated from [Indian Institute of Information Technology and Management Gwalior](iiitm.ac.in) in 2020.
-During my undergrad years, both my Bachelor's and Master's Thesis had been graded as Outstanding.
 I have also actively contributed to Open Source Scientific Computing Community with feature additions and patches in projects such as OpenCV, AstroPy, SciPy, Shogun ML Toolkit, Chainer and TensorForce.

 On the side, I maintain [Jupyer Probe](https://pypi.org/project/jupyter-probe/), a library to monitor, manage, declare and analyse notebook resource usage on jupyter environments.
 I am also an avid bird watcher and photographer and post pictures from my adventures on [Instagram](instagram.com/hisblahness).